What is DevOps?(A Beginner’s Guide)

-New software is being developed.
-Developers create some code, run some unit tests and throw it “over the wall” to QAs.
+When new software is being developed, developers create some code, run some unit tests and throw it “over the wall” to QAs.
 QAs find bugs and bring them to devs to be debugged.
 Devs blame QAs and the testing environment for the bugs.
-When bugs are finally resolved, QA throws the code “over the wall” to Ops.
+QA throws the code “over the wall” to Ops when bugs are resolved.
 Since Ops teams have to limit changes to their system, there is a high possibility of their system crashing when the code is released.
-Ops blames QAs and devs and the cycle continues.
+Ops blames QAs and devs, and the cycle continues.

-DevOps applies Agile practices to QA and Ops teams, thus streamlining build, validation, deployment, and development of software.
+DevOps applies practices to QAOps teams, thus streamlining the build, validation, deployment, and development of software.
 For this purpose, DevOps prioritizes integration, collaboration, and automation between Dev and Ops teams.
-It seeks to standardize development environments and improve predictability, efficiency, and security in the software development lifecycle.
+It seeks to standardize development environments and improve the software development lifecycle’s predictability, efficiency, and security.

 When implemented well, DevOps offers the following advantages to development and testing teams:

 - Provides greater control over the production environment to developers